Dear Church brethren, friends and associates,

 4. The Ban on Gathered Worship is Contemptuous towards God: This is a major point in my case continued from above.
 I add this fourth in the list because I wished to establish the charge of contempt on the grounds of the bans non necessity as reasoned in point 3.

 As a Church we have an obligation to be the light of the world and sometimes that obligation means standing in strengthened opposition to sin in high places.
 As Elijah did in 1 Kings 21:19, As John the Baptist did in his famous rebuke of Herod.
 Our dissent or non compliance on this issue is the Church being a voice of rebuke to a government that is trifling with God almighty.
 The Son of Man is Lord, even of the state whether they admit it to be so or not.
-God is God even of the state, notwithstanding the kingdom of earth and the kingdom of Christ distinction, the Church must remind the state that it is dealing flippantly with Christ by forbidding its duty to worship Him on very dubious grounds and contradictory.
+God is God even of the state, notwithstanding the kingdom of earth and the kingdom of Christ distinction, the Church must remind the state that it is dealing flippantly with Christ by forbidding His Church to obey its duty in worshipping Him, and it is doing so with overt inconsistency and much contradiction.
 The Church has a duty to seriously warn the state to fear God in this matter.
-Worship is essential, it more important than worldly education and includes the most necessary education we need in spiritual matters.
+Worship is essential, it is more important than worldly education and includes the most necessary education we need in spiritual matters.
 Gathered worship ought only to be put on hold in the most severe cases after much consideration and in such situations where the church is dealt with equally.
 The Lord cannot despised as “non essential” while other establishments are permitted to carry on.

-When the Church calls the state to cease its unwarranted trespass, we are not asking the state to become the Church, we are asking the state to be the state and respect the God whom has ordained their position for the order of the nation and the sanctity of life.
-It is my view that at present the Church ought to stand in God’s honour against such flippancy and contempt.
+When the Church calls the state to cease its unwarranted suppression of our service to God, we are not asking the state to become the Church, we are asking the state to be the state before God and respect the God whom has ordained their position for the order of society and the sanctity of life.
+It is my view that at present, the Church ought to stand in God’s honour against such suppression, inconsistency and contempt.

-Should it be argued that the Government is very often contemptuous toward God and the Church so this isn’t actually cause for dissent, this sentiment is true; but where the government’s contempt is accompanied by unnecessary bans on worship it ought to be resisted.
+Should it be argued that the Government is very often contemptuous toward God and the Church such that this fact isn’t actually cause for dissent, this sentiment is true; but where the government’s contempt is accompanied by unnecessary bans on worship it ought to be resisted.